blackducksoftware/hub-load/README.md

   - Added support for repeating the scan on the same set of components/jars
   - Added elapsed time in seconds which is scraped from detect log output
   - Added support for synchronous scans
+  - Replaced the component/jar download to use a much larger collection (>7000) of jars hosted on S3